 NOTE 2—The rules allowing or disallowing the transmission of MPDUs with different ACs are described in 10.23.2.7 (Sharing an EDCA TXOP), 10.23.2.8 (Multiple frame exchange sequences in an EDCA TXOP(#109)), and 26.6.3 (Multi-TID A-MPDU and ack-enabled single-TID A-MPDU).(11ax)

 NOTE 3—The estimated time to transmit an acknowledgment in response to the frames carried in a solicited HE TB PPDU might be inexact.
 The TXOP holder might use the maximum time required to transmit the acknowledgment as the estimated time.(11ax)

+NOTE 4 – If the Duration field in the solicited MU-RTS TXS frame and frames (if any) transmitted by the AP before MU-RTS TXS frame in the TXOP only protects the the following CTS only, the above rules allow a first STA may transmit RTS to solicit CTS from the P2P peer STA. (#13845).

 TGbe editor: revise the following paragraph in P22072L13 of REVme draft 1.2 as